stackitcloud/terraform-provider-stackit/docs/data-sources/git.md

 - `consumed_disk` (String) How many bytes of disk space is consumed.
 - `consumed_object_storage` (String) How many bytes of Object Storage is consumed.
 - `created` (String) Instance creation timestamp in RFC3339 format.
 - `flavor` (String) Instance flavor.
-Defaults to git-100 if not specified
+If not provided, defaults to git-100.
+For a list of available flavors, refer to our API documentation: `https://docs.api.stackit.cloud/documentation/git/version/v1beta`
 - `id` (String) Terraform's internal resource ID, structured as "`project_id`,`instance_id`".
 - `name` (String) Unique name linked to the git instance.
 - `url` (String) Url linked to the git instance.